kirkelifson/sm-plugins/Athena/README.md

 ```

 Replace both variables with the name and location you wish to use.
 Sourcemod chroot's to your cstrike folder, so you'll have to change the path relative to said folder.

+Athena was created by Sam Edley and Kirk Elifson.

+Sam: saigon (at) parodybit.net
+Kirk: kelifson (at) parodybit.net